CamaroTheBOSS/CUDA-Infectious-Disease-Simulation/README.md

   maxContactFactorx - tells us about max contact factor that place can assume during initialization,\
   nPlacesCPUx (only for CPU) - tells us about number of simulated places agents can visit.

+5.0 Testing platform:

+  CPU - Intel Core i5 10400F\
+  GPU -NVIDIA Geforce RTX3060 (Ampere generation)

+6.0 Tests which compare GPU and CPU programs:

+  At the start the CPU simulation was tested.
+All the charts present dependence nAgents in specific state(specific day in simulation):

+  Results are presented on chart:

+  CHART XD

+  Simulation time oscilate between 30 and 50ms for each day.
+It means that this simulation took 40sec.
+For comparation the simulation below is performed on GPU with the same parameters:

+  ZDJECIE XD

+  It is worth to say that results could be diffrent because of the random character of the simulation.
+Time of this simulation oscilate between 13 and 14ms for each day.
+It means that this simulation took 14.5sec.
+It is significant acceleration, but the number of agents are too little for showing the whole advantage of using GPU for this simulation.
+Below I have shown results that tells us about border of both solutions:

+  ZDJECEI XD

+  Simulation time oscilate between 580ms and 800ms, so whole simulation took 11.5min.
+It is too long time relative to number of simulated agents.
+Below I have shown simulation for GPU:

+  ZDJECIE XD

+  Simulation time oscilate between 700 and 800ms, so for 1095 simulated days it took 13.5min for whole simulation.
+2 min longer than on CPU, but with 250 times more simulated agents.
+The conclusion is that in case of simulating systems with a lot of individual objects (agents etc.) it is great to use GPU for this purpose.
+It can give significant acceleration relative to CPU, so the simulatuon can give better results and be more predictive, proffesional, real.

+  6.0 Tests with diffrent datasets on GPU:

+  Below I have shown simulation for maxMaskSwapProbx = 0, maxVaccinationProbx = 0 and for maxMaskSwapProbx = 1,
+  maxVaccinationProbx = 1.

+  ZJDECIE XD

+  ZDJECIE XD

+  We can see that in simulation without masks and vaccination first wave of epidemic is longer, harder to suppress.
+In the second case, with big % of masked and vaccinated peoople, next waves disappear faster.
+Below I have shown similar simulation with perfect effectivness of masks:

+  ZDJECEI XD

+  If masks were perfect solution (100% effectivness) and for big % of masked agents, after first wave the long stagnation would occur and disease would be defeated.
+Below I have shown simulation of society with decreased ressistance (0.3 - 0.5):

+  ZDJECIE XD

+  We can see that society with decreased ressistance is more susceptible for being infected.
+Next waves are stronger, number of death agents is bigger.
+The conclusion is that it is important to take care about ourself, about physical health and mental health, diet and higiene.
+By doing these things we can become more ressistant for disease.
+Below I have shown results of simulation in case of two times longer time of disease's duration when being infected:

+  ZDJECIE XD

+  Making disease longer deepened problem of next waves significantly.
+The conclusion is that in case of virus detection in ourselfs it is important to take care about ourself, relax and go for quarantine.